-- Courses required for Associate Degrees for Transfer or Associate Degrees - Courses required for transfer level math and English - 2.
-Courses required for Career-Technical degrees or certificates and any other credit certificates - 3.
-Courses required for transfer, but not in a degree or certificate - 4.
+- Courses required for Associate Degrees for Transfer or Associate Degrees - Courses required for transfer level math and English - Courses required for transfer, but not in a degree or certificate - Courses required for Career-Technical degrees or certificates and any other credit certificates - 3.
+Courses with high student demand as indicated by enrollment - 4.
 CTE courses and courses especially leading to a living wage - B. The vision of Crafton Hills College is to be the college of choice for students who seek deep learning, personal growth, a supportive community, and a beautiful collegiate setting - C. The mission of Crafton Hills College is to advance the educational, career, and personal success of our diverse campus community through engagement and learning - D. Attention should be given to the changing political climate that may affect expectations and funding.